Linda M. Hasselstrom in her

 pages 46 through 61 (original edition)

 In which Linda, George and Michael take a 75-mile horse pack trip with a group of buckskinners on the way to a National Rendezvous near DuBois, Wyoming.
 The route they take, through grizzly country, is perhaps the same one taken by John Coulter in the winter of 1807–1808.
-Linda has just a little bit of trouble with a hapless horse.

 * * *